yast/yast-auth-client/README.md

   * Configure single or multi-domain authentication via SSSD
   * Enroll a host at Microsoft Active Directory
-  * Configure PAM/NSS for LDAP
+  * Configure PAM/NSS for LDAP or Kerberos via SSSD
-  * Configure Kerberos client

 Installation
 ------------